 - When oil is hot, add chopped onions.
 Sauté onions until they start to soften, about 5 minutes.

-- Stir in turmeric and 2 tsp salt and continue cooking onions for 2 more minutes.
+- Stir in turmeric and 2 teaspoon salt and continue cooking onions for 2 more minutes.
+Stir in garlic and green onions.

 - Stir in chopped parsley and spinach and sauté for 3 more minutes.

 - Stir in reserved beans and dry lentils.
+Stir in vegetable stock.

 - Close lid and seal.
 Set instant pot to soup with high pressure and cook for 30 minutes.
 Allow for 20 minutes natural pressure release.